PatternsTechGit/PT_ClientSideAuthorization/README.md

 ### Step 2 : Create the Auth Service

-Create a service **AuthService** to implement the authentication flow.
+Create a service **AuthService** to implement the authentication flow in services folder.

 ```
 ng generate service Auth